mjfroman/laptop/README.md

 Laptop is a playbook to set up an OS X laptop (for web development).

-It installs and configures most of the software Siyelo uses on our Macs for web and software development.
+It installs and configures most of the software I use on my Macs for software development.

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages based on what is already installed on the machine.